d11wtq/node-http-cache/README.md

 var storage = new httpCache.FileStorage('/some/path', {some: 'options'})

-storage.createServer(httpProxy.createServer(9000, 'localhost')).listen(8080);
+httpCache.createServer(
+  httpProxy.createServer(9000, 'localhost'),
+  storage
+).listen(8080);
 ```

-Note that any `http.Server` instance can be used in this way; http-proxy just
+Note that any `http.Server` instance can be wrapped in this way; http-proxy just
-makes sense for general use.
+makes good sense for general use.